KhronosGroup/Vulkan-Samples/samples/performance/afbc/afbc_tutorial.md

 ## Overview

-AFBC (Arm Frame Buffer Compression) is a real-time lossless compression algorithm, designed to tackle the ever-growing demand for higher resolution graphics.
+AFBC (Arm Frame Buffer Compression) is a real-time lossless compression algorithm found in Arm Mali GPUs, designed to tackle the ever-growing demand for higher resolution graphics.
 This format is applied to the framebuffers that are to be written to the GPU.
 This technology can offer bandwidth reductions of [up to 50%](https://developer.arm.com/technologies/graphics-technologies/arm-frame-buffer-compression).

 The sample is geared towards demonstrating the bandwidth that you can save by toggling AFBC on and off and displaying a real-time graph of the external bandwidth.
 In this case we will be focusing on the swapchain images.

 The Vulkan API allows the developer a level of control around how the `VkSwapchainKHR` is created and formatted.
 It is here where we want to ensure that it is created and formatted in the right way so that the subsequent `VkImage`'s that we query from it have AFBC appropriately applied.

-It is important to note that from a device perspective to have AFBC enabled on Vulkan, you will need at least driver version `r16p0` and a `Mali G-51` or higher.
+It is important to note that from a device perspective to have AFBC enabled on Vulkan, you will need at least driver version `r16p0` and a `Mali-G51` or higher.
 To find out your GPU and driver version, open the [debug window](../../../docs/misc.md#Debug-Window) or follow the steps in this [article](../../../docs/misc.md#Driver-Version).

 > Tested on: Samsung Galaxy S10, Huawei P30